-Users without sight, which must rely on a screen reader to fill out the form will find it extremely difficult if not impossible to complete the "Registration" form.
-In addition to hearing the fields without a label, users must manually locate the error summary on the page, then try to find the correct field and remember how to fix the error.
+Users without sight, which must rely on a screen reader to fill out the form, will find it difficult to correct any errors in the "Registration" form.
+Users can only guess which fields are required and which are optional.
+If errors occur when the form is submitted, e.g. insufficient information is provided, users encounter complete silence in the screen reader output.
+When they return to the fields, no indication is given if a field is in error or not, and users must manually locate the error summary on the page, then try to find the correct field and remember how to fix the error.